sbabcoc/Selenium-Foundation/docs/StructuringPageModelsWithComponents.md

 ## Lazy initialization of Component Collections

 As indicated previously, **Selenium Foundation** component collections employ a lazy-initialization strategy, allocating slots for the items in the collection, but deferring instantiation of the components themselves until they're accessed.
-This strategy provides provides an enormous performance benefit by eliminating unnecessary interactions with the browser.
+This strategy provides an enormous performance benefit by eliminating unnecessary interactions with the browser.

 When a component collection is initially created, the only details **Selenium Foundation** captures about the actual content behind each item in the collection is the component's search context - its container element.
 When an item is accessed for the first time, **Selenium Foundation** uses the container element and parent search context to create the corresponding instance of the component, which is why collectible components are required to declare the specific constructor described in the previous section.